FarInHeight/VPR-methods-evaluation/README.md

 ## Supported models
 NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor, SALAD-indoor, CricaVPR, CliqueMining, MegaLoc.

+> [!WARNING]
+> For academic purposes, MixVPR does not contain a ResNet implementation, which is essential for the correct loading of weights.
+Please implement it.

 ### Unsupported models / contributing
 We'd gladly accept PRs from anyone who can VPR models to work in this repo.